 Journal of Information Science encourages authors to include a declaration of any conflicting interests and recommends you review the good practice guidelines on the SAGE Journal Author Gateway

 All diagrams should be captioned "Figure nn.
 Title" and referred to by number in the text.
 Tables should also be captioned "Table nn.
 Title".
-Both should be positioned in the text where the author feels is appropriate but the Editor reserves the right to re-organize the layout to suit the printing process.
+Both should be positioned in the text where the author feels is appropriate but the Editors reserves the right to re-organize the layout to suit the printing process.

 To aid readability and usability, extensive appendix material should normally be avoided unless it is essential to the understanding of the article.
 As the article will be available electronically on the publisher's web service, appendix material can be referenced online rather than being reproduced in full.
 Questionnaires would not normally be reproduced unless they were core to the arguments presented.
 Authors would normally be expected to reference a persistent on-line copy of these materials.